-Crassula Rupestris (pronounced KRASS-oo-la rue-PES-tris) is a shrublet succulent that belongs to the genus Crassula in the jade plant family Crassulaceae.
+Crassula Rupestris (pronounced KRASS-oo-la rue-PES-tris) is a shrublet succulent plant that belongs to the genus Crassula in the jade plant family Crassulaceae.

 This Crassula plant originates from the eastern cape of South Africa and known by several common names including: